teambit/bit/README.md

 ## About

-**Bit works with Git and NPM to easily share and sync code between projects**.
+**Bit is a platform for creating, sharing and collaborating on software components**,

-While code sharing speeds your development, it can also generate a lot of overhead when you have to split your repositories and work hard to make changes between them.
+Today, much of the software we build is made of smaller components such as UI components, Node modules, Serverless functions, utility functions and more.

-Bit eliminates this overhead by helping you easily isolate and share components from any repository, organize them for your team and sync changes across your projects.
+Bit works with Git and NPM to turn these components into isolated and reusable pieces which can be created, used and developed from any project.

-Any team member can discover, use and develop components from any project so your team can collaborate, suggest updates, merge changes and stay in sync.
+Through Bit developers can collaborate, share components, sync changes and build new things without having to duplicate code or work hard to create and maintain packages.

 *Bit is a collaborative open source project, actively developed and maintained by a venture-backed team and used by more teams and communities every day*.

 ## Contents